UPDATED AUGUST 2020 (ORIGINALLY POSTED JULY 2019)

 How much will the NSW permit cost?

-At the time of publishing, these are the correct prices for game of chance permits in NSW:
+At the time of publishing, these are the correct prices for game of chance permits, or authorities, in NSW:

-For a single lottery with a total prize pool value of up to $10,000, the licence will cost $80 when you apply online (see below).
+For a single competition with a total prize pool valued over $10,000, the licence or authority will cost a minimum of $389 when you apply online (see below)..

 What information do I need, in order to apply?